Once a story is live, you can review reporting including active time on page, traffic sources, click-through rate and more!

 There are two areas where reports can be viewed: either by creating a custom report (which also generates an external 'Share URL') to view aggregate results for a campaign, or by viewing reports for an individual story.

 To view reports for a story:

-- Select which analytics to view and click the 'Reports' button in the top right corner.
+- Scroll to the specific section and click the 'View Report' button in the top right corner

 The screenshots and descriptions below explain what each section of Pressboard Analytics means:

 Quickly view metrics for a story at a glance, including total reads, average reading time, Facebook interactions and click-through rate.
 Realtime report shows the number of readers on your page at that moment.

 How active are your readers?
 Say goodbye to clicks and impressions.
 Attention measurement takes content analysis to a whole new level.
 Our technology analyzes active reading time, from mouse movements, to scrolling behavior, to location on the story page.
 Find out not only if a story is engaging, but where readers are dropping off.